-- Multiethnic population
+- Multiethnic Asian population

 Healthcare in Singapore is among the world’s best.
 Singapore has the 4th highest life expectancy and the lowest infant mortality rate of any nation.
 An aging population has seen an increase in lifestyle and age-related diseases, although obesity remains low.

-Singapore is a regional medical hub with a world-class health care system and dynamic research culture.
 Singapore has a long history of clinical trial involvement and plays a strategic role in developing GCP in Asia as the secretariat for the APEC Coordinating Centre for Good Clinical Practice (GCP).